-If you’re a member of a racial minority group, you could fall into the Racial Inferiority Trap and begin to hate those who are members of the majority.
-Or, if you feel you are in a lower financial class than others, you could easily hate those you view as financially superior.
+If you’re a member of a racial minority group, you could fall into the Racial Inferiority Trap and hate those who are members of the majority.
+Or, if you feel you are in a lower economic class than others, you could easily hate those you view as financially superior.
 Leviathan will tell a person to envy others and hate them.
 If a person listens to those condemnations, they will allow Leviathan access to their life.
 Soon, everything the person does is motivated by Leviathan and the Spirit of Pride.
-A whole life or ministry could be shaped by the lies of Leviathan, and indeed this is often the case.
+The lies of Leviathan could shape an entire life or ministry, and this is often the case.

-Most people are not aware that the outcome of Sodom (and Gomorrah) came as a result of pride, not sexual sins:
+Most people are not aware that the outcome of Sodom (and Gomorrah) came because of pride, not sexual sins:

 49 Behold, this was the iniquity of thy sister Sodom, pride, fulness of bread, and abundance of idleness was in her and in her daughters, neither did she strengthen the hand of the poor and needy.
 (Ezekiel 16)

-Pride is the result of selfishness, therefore the solution to selfishness is selflessness.
-Yes those are relative terms, and much easier to say than to do.
+Pride results from selfishness, therefore the solution to selfishness is selflessness.
+Yes, those are relative terms, and much easier to say than to do.
 The first thing we can and should do is to stop our religious divisiveness by banning the building of churches.

-There can be Faith Centers in communities that people of all faiths share, like chapels in hospitals and airports, and Faith Center on college campuses, or temples in India.
-If we Believers took as much pride in our communities as we do our churches, our communities would be amazing places.
+There can be Faith Centers in communities that people of all faiths share, like chapels in hospitals and airports, and Faith Centers on college campuses, or temples in India.
+If Believers took as much pride in our communities as we do our churches, our communities would be amazing places.

 Tithes and offerings could go into the community so ALL could benefit, not just a few.
 Keep in mind, neither Jesus nor His apostles ever built a church, nor did they ever teach that we should.
 There are no churches in heaven, there will be none in the Millennium, so why are we supporting them now?